Early menopause is defined as when you go through menopause earlier than is typical.

 - Weight gain – it is estimated that women put on around 5lbs during the time of the menopause.
 There is no conclusive proof that menopause in itself causes this (and it is often put down to ageing and lifestyle factors).
 But we do know that the hormonal changes at this time can lead to fat being distributed differently around the body with many women starting to put it on around their belly.

-- Low energy – often the result of having your sleep disrupted by night sweats which can leave you feeling physically and mentally drained but also compounded by the psychological symptoms of menopause including low mood, worries and fearfulness.
+- Low energy – often the result of having your sleep disrupted by night sweats which can leave you feeling physically and mentally drained but also compounded by the psychological symptoms of menopause including low mood, anxiety and fearfulness.

-- Joint aches and pains – the hormone estrogen is known to help regulate inflammation in the body and also keep your joints lubricated.
+- Joint aches and pains – the hormone oestrogen is known to help regulate inflammation in the body and also keep your joints lubricated.
 When levels of it start to diminish during menopause this can commonly lead to joint aches and pains.

 - Brain fog – this is an umbrella term for a range of cognitive symptoms that can occur during menopause including forgetfulness, feeling mentally confused. the inability to concentrate and a feeling like your brain is like ‘cotton wool’.
 Disrupted sleep only exacerbates these symptoms.

-- Low mood – levels of the ‘feel-good’ hormone serotonin can be affected by declining levels of estrogen during menopause.
+- Low mood – levels of the ‘feel-good’ hormone serotonin can be affected by declining levels of oestrogen during menopause.
 Add to this, regularly having your sleep disrupted, and this can lead to feelings of ‘flatness’ and an inability to enjoy things you used to.

 - Loss of libido – decreased hormone levels can cause vaginal dryness, making sex painful.
-Experiencing symptoms like weight gain, fatigue, stress and hot flashes can also, and understandably, reduce your interest in sex.
+Experiencing symptoms like weight gain, fatigue, stress and hot flushes can also, and understandably, reduce your interest in sex.